 Promotes the prevention of cardiovascular diseases

-Studies imply that intermittent fasting may improve your heart health and reduce the risk of heart diseases.
-A 2016 review showed that this type of eating pattern could reduce blood pressure, heart rate, LDL cholesterol, and triglycerides, which all add to the risk of cardiovascular diseases (5).
+Studies have implied that intermittent fasting may improve your heart health and reduce the risk of heart disease.
+A 2016 review showed that this type of eating pattern could reduce blood pressure, heart rate, LDL cholesterol, and triglycerides, all of which add to the risk of cardiovascular diseases (10).

 May reduce the risk of cancer

-Numerous animal studies suggest that intermittent fasting may reduce the risk of cancer.
+Several animal studies have suggested that intermittent fasting may reduce the risk of cancer (5).
 Such an effect may be the aftermath of weight loss, reduced inflammation, and insulin levels, which are caused by this eating pattern.

-A 2019 review in people with cancer states that fasting reduced some of the side effects of chemotherapy and increased its effectiveness.
-The review suggests that fasting may deprive cancer cells of nutrients, making them more susceptible to the toxins in chemotherapy (3).
+A 2019 review of people with cancer found that fasting reduced some of the side effects of chemotherapy and increased its effectiveness.
+The review suggested that fasting may deprive cancer cells of nutrients, which makes them more susceptible to the toxins in chemotherapy (6).

 18:6 Intermittent Fasting Weight Loss

-One of the main benefits of an 18:6 intermittent fasting is weight loss.
-There were many cases of weight loss success with intermittent fasting 18:6, as well as those where people were not that satisfied with the 18:6 intermittent fasting results.
-So, at the end of the day, the result depends on how well you adjust to this eating pattern, and what your choice of food is.
+One of the main benefits of 18:6 intermittent fasting is weight loss.
+There are many cases of weight loss success with intermittent fasting 18:6, in addition to those where people aren’t satisfied with the 18:6 intermittent fasting results.
+The result is dependent on how well you adjust to this eating pattern and your choice of food.

-There are a lot of ways in which intermittent fasting can help you lose weight.
-Here are some of them (4):
+There are several ways in which intermittent fasting can help you lose weight, including (9):